 Both topics can usually be managed with little effort.
 For example, companies can benefit from different workforce needs over holidays - for example, when employees are willing to work over the Christmas holidays.

-The IQ Network Hessen advises and qualifies people who have obtained a vocational, university or school degree abroad and who wish to work in Germany in the profession they have learned and have their degree recognized.
-Furthermore, refugees get here legal advice on their rights on labor market participation (Advisory Center Fair Integration).
-In addition, the regional network advises and trains employment agencies, job centers, municipalities and companies in the area of intercultural compe-tence development.
-All offers are free of charge.
+The IQ Network Hessen advises people with a vocational, university or school qualification from abroad.
+They assist those who would like to work in Germany in the job in which they have training, and advise them on having their qualifications recognized and also on possible further qualifications.
+Furthermore, refugees can obtain legal advice on their rights on the job market (Beratungsstelle Faire Integration - Advisory Center Fair Integration).
+In addition, the regional network also advises and trains employment agencies, job centers, municipalities and companies in the area of intercultural competence development.
+All of the services are free of charge.

-IQ recognition and qualification counselling takes place throughout Hessen.
-You can find a local offer on our website under the link below.
-The coordination office of the IQ Network Hessen is located in Offenbach.
+IQ advice on having qualifications recognized as well as on further qualifications takes place throughout Hessen.
+You can find your local service on our website under the link below.
+The coordinating office of the IQ Network Hessen is located in Offenbach.